Warning! This degree has changed. Read the transition arrangements.

 - If you have not yet completed BAFI3222 Research Project in Finance, you are no longer required to and should complete MFIN3180 Alternative Securities AND MFIN3178 Portfolio Management instead

-- For students who have completed one or more optional subjects in in the old program structure that are now core subjects in the new structure, individual transition plans will be developed
+- For students who have completed one or more optional courses in in the old program structure that are now core courses in the new structure, individual transition plans will be developed

 - For students who are not progressing in the normal sequence, individual transition plans will be developed.